vsalesa/ShinyBuilder/README.md

 devtools::install_github("iheartradio/ShinyBuilder")
 ```

-If all goes well, you should now be able to run ShinyBuilder locally by typing
+If all goes well, you should now be able to run ShinyBuilder locally by typing:

 ```r
 ShinyBuilder::runShinyBuilder()